Sustainability Tracking & Metrics

 - Redirecting condensate water from Vanderbilt’s air conditioning systems to cooling towers, reducing water purchases from Metro Nashville.

 More information about Water Conservation can be found on the SustainVU Water Conservation web page.

-Vanderbilt’s on-campus plant has two natural gas turbines with built-in heat recovery units.
-Vanderbilt’s power plant, which also has three coal-fired boilers, produces 20% of VU’s electricity and 100% of the steam used on campus and in the Medical Center.
+Vanderbilt’s on-campus plant runs on 100% natural gas after eliminating coal use on campus through the conversion of the plant in November 2014.
+Vanderbilt’s power plant produces 20% of VU’s electricity and 100% of the steam used on campus and in the Medical Center.
 Steam is used for 90% of campus heating and 40% of its cooling.
 The co-generation process is quite efficient: heat, which would otherwise be a wasted byproduct of electricity and steam generation, is used to produce more steam and hot water.
 The steam can then be used to produce more electricity without having to burn additional fuel.